 The 2021 Jimmy Awards® hosted by Corbin Bleu was broadcast on July 15.
-Select portions of the show will be available on our YouTube page at a later date.
+Visit our YouTube page to watch selections from the show.

 The 12th Jimmy Awards® was presented on Thursday, July 15, 2021 as a virtual event.
 Corbin Bleu hosted.

 The coveted Jimmy Awards for Best Performance by an Actress and Best Performance by an Actor were presented to Elena Holder, Triangle Rising Stars (Durham, NC) and Bryson Battle, The Blumey Awards (Charlotte, NC).
 Both winners receive a check for $25,000 to further their education.